sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

        }
     ```

-2. Add the route config to the `index.js` by pasting below code into it:
+2. Add the route configuration to the `index.js` by pasting below code into it:

     ```JavaScript
        //PASTE THIS AROUND LINE 5